Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

-\textit{MPS simulations} --- We now employ MPS calculations in order to better understand the entanglement dynamics of the driven \textit{interacting} spin chain ($\Delta \ne 0$).
-As in the noninteracting setup, we initialize the dynamics in the ground state of the gapless uniform XXZ chain obtained by setting $\lambda(0) = 1$, then we apply the 2-step drive, alternating it stepwise between $\lambda = 1$ and some $\lambda < 1$.
-Our MPS simulations reveal that the nonheating behavior observed in the noninteracting model persists in the presence of interactions up to numerically accessible timescales, i.e., several hundreds of Floquet cycles.
-As can be seen in Fig.~\ref{fig:MPS_evo} (a), EE does not exhibit significant heating at least for a timescale of $\mathcal{O}(L)$, at a finite driving frequency which lies within the nonheating phase of the noninteracting setup.
-Our simulations clearly indicate the existence of a finite nonheating regime that differs from typical heating behavior in driven systems.
-In particular, EE still features partial revivals, whose periodicity explicitly depends on the anisotropy $\Delta$.
+\textit{MPS simulations} --- The average spectra of the interacting gapless model (Figs.~\ref{fig:average_energy}(b-c)) suggests that the non-heating window remains robust in the presence of weak interactions.
+We now employ MPS calculations in order to better understand the entanglement dynamics of this driven \textit{interacting} model ($\Delta \ne 0$).
+This model maps to a locally driven XXZ chain via Jordan Wigner transformation, where the NN interaction strength $\Delta$ is exactly the anisotropy in spin language.
+As in the noninteracting setup, we initialize the dynamics in the ground state of the impurity-free interacting gapless chain, then apply the 2-step drive with $\lambda_0 =0.5$.

+Our MPS simulations reveal that the non-heating behavior observed in the noninteracting model persists in the presence of interactions up to numerically accessible timescales, i.e., several hundreds of Floquet cycles.
+As can be seen in Fig.~\ref{fig:MPS_evo}(a), EE does not exhibit significant heating at least for a timescale of $\mathcal{O}(L)$, at a finite driving frequency which lies within the non-heating phase of the noninteracting setup.
+Our simulations clearly indicate the existence of a finite non-heating regime that differs from typical heating behavior in driven systems.
+In particular, EE still features partial revivals, whose periodicity explicitly depends on $\Delta$.
 This phenomenon can be explained by an effective local quench picture where quasiparticles are emitted from the impurity, as detailed in the SM~\cite{supmat}.
-Furthermore, within this stable regime, the EE retains a logarithmic scaling after a transient spreading from the impurity (see Fig.~\ref{fig:MPS_evo} (b)), as opposed to the expected volume law scaling in driven interacting nonintegrable models.
+Furthermore, within this stable regime, the EE retains a logarithmic scaling after a transient spreading from the impurity (see Fig.~\ref{fig:MPS_evo}(b)), as opposed to the expected volume law scaling in driven interacting nonintegrable models.